s-mage/huffman/README.md

         --decodeff FILE              Decode text from file
     -h, --help                       Show this message and exit

-Remember, that file huffman.rb must have rules to be executed.
+Remember, that file huffman.rb must have rights to be executed.
 To give them, run

     chmod +x huffman.rb